Although it seems that students are glued to their screens, familiarity with technology doesn’t mean that they always make the right choices online.

 What is digital citizenship ?

 Good digital citizens have the skills and knowledge to use digital technologies safely and effectively.
-The elements of digital citizenship can be grouped into 3 categories: respect, educate, and protect.
-Let’s look at each of these in turn.
+Here are some ways to teach the elements of digital citizenship to students.

 1. Be aware of digital access for students